vkareh/collagen/README.md

 #### CollagenAuth

 Provides a basic user authentication framework with its related components.
-You can implement any number of compatible loging mechanisms and back-end session stores.
+You can implement any number of compatible login mechanisms and back-end session stores.
 It also contains basic access control for Backbone models.

 #### CollagenForms